cgwire/kitsu/docs/getting-started-production/README.md

 You added tasks to all the assets.

-If you want to delete a task,If some assets don't match the task (as environment and setup), click on the menu to change the action (1), then select the **delete tasks** (2) on the left top of the page.
+If you want to delete a task, If some assets don't match the task (as environment and setup), click on the menu to change the action (1), then select the **delete tasks** (2) on the left top of the page.
 ![Delete button](../img/getting-started/delete_task.png)